 It’s true that some wildly successful companies (Amazon, Microsoft, Craigslist) didn’t devote this level of attention to design.
 Design is a very strong differentiator for success, but it’s not necessarily a prerequisite, if you have strengths in other areas.
 There’s also design in the utilitarian sense (give people the products they want), vs design in the aesthetic, “delight the user” sense.
 This might deserve its own post…

-I’m not praising or supporting Louis CK, this clip just illustrates my point well.
+I’m not supporting Louis CK, this clip just illustrates my point well.

 One recent example of this is Boom, a startup making supersonic jets.
 After the Concorde failed, people have said for years that supersonic jets aren’t viable.
 But Boom’s founder, Blake Scholl, did research and realized that information was outdated and incorrect – the constraints weren’t actually meaningful.
 So even though Blake didn’t have a background in building airplanes, he started Boom.